trieuvi2032/game-wiisdom/README.md

-# Zero to Mastery: Complete Angular Developer in 2023

-This repo contains the source files to accompany the Angular course found at [zerotomastery.io](https://zerotomastery.io/courses/learn-angular/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.